QiangSu/GaussF/README.md

 `python kmer_frequency_distribution_mini_shared.py --input path/to/your/ACTB_reference/mart_export_ACTB.txt --output path/to/output/directory/`

-  Command-Line Arguments
+Command-Line Arguments<br>
-  --input: Path to the input FASTA file containing transcript sequences (https://useast.ensembl.org/biomart/martview/aeb3390f02325ab7951be9a7d6daaa42).
+--input: Path to the input FASTA file containing transcript sequences (https://useast.ensembl.org/biomart/martview/aeb3390f02325ab7951be9a7d6daaa42).<br>
 --output: Path to the output directory where CSV files for each transcript will be saved.

 Output File Details
 For each transcript in the input FASTA file, the script will create a corresponding CSV file in the output directory with a name derived from the transcript header, sanitized to be filesystem-friendly.